Tachytaenius/Alive/docs/tiles.md

 		- `carpet`: Solid, but requires solid topping or super topping.
 		- `grate`: Solid, for a grate texture.
 	- `lump`: A single lump that defines the materials of the sub-layer.
-	- `grassHealth`: For grass, defines how healthy the grass is.
-		Goes from 0 to 1.
-		Would be based on water amount in soil beneath.
-		For ordinary grass grass, low values should make it yellower and patchier.
-	- `grassAmount`: For grass, defines how much grass there is.
-		Goes from 0 to 1.
 	- `grassTargetHealth`: Cached value that is recalculated only when a tile is changed.
 - `lastTickTimer`: The super world's `tickTimer` value last time this tile was ticked.
 	Used with current `tickTimer` to get how much effective delta time to use.